-The first to take up a pastoral run in the area was Charles Carter, acting for James Darlot, who took up a pastoral run on the Wimmera River in the vicinity of present-day Horsham in 1842.35 Darlot himself arrived in 1844 and occupied the Brighton pastoral run until 1851.36 Others followed, including Dugald McPherson, Splatt and Pynsent (Wonwondah), William Taylor (Longerenong), Wilson brothers (Walmer), Charles Carter (Brim Springs), the Calder family (Polkemmet), and Captain Robert Firebrace (Vectis).
+The first to take up a pastoral run in the area was Samuel Carter, acting in the capacity of agent for James Monckton Darlot, who took up a pastoral run on the Wimmera River in the vicinity of presentday Horsham in July 1843.35 Darlot himself arrived in 1844 and occupied the Brighton pastoral run until 1851.36 Others followed, including Dugald McPherson, Splatt and Pynsent (Wonwondah), William Taylor (Longerenong), Wilson brothers (Walmer), Charles Carter (Brim Springs), the Calder family (Polkemmet), and Captain Robert Firebrace (Vectis).
 Many of the squatters were Scottish or Protestant Northern Irish, with some English.